On-the-Job Injury Lawyer in Bellingham, WA

 Free Consultation with a Washington Workers’ Compensation Lawyer

 From our office in Bellingham, our Robinson & Kole workers’ compensation attorneys help clients throughout the State of Washington.
-If you have an L&I claim for a workplace injury, your claim for benefits was denied, or your employer or L&I disputes your claim, we welcome you to contact us for a free consultation with our on-the-job injury lawyers by calling 800.640.5616 or using our online contact form.
+If you have an L&I claim for a workplace injury, your claim for benefits was denied, or your employer or L&I disputes your claim, we welcome you to contact us for a free consultation with an on-the-job injury lawyer by calling 800.640.5616 or using our online contact form.
 Se habla Español.